lovette/bootstrap-bash/README.md

 These modules will only be installed when explicitly specified with `-m` option.

 The default installation order is based on the order modules are listed in `modules.txt`.
-The order can be explicitly controlled by assigning modules a relative order.
+The order can be explicitly controlled by assigning modules a relative order `N`.
 Modules can be installed `first`, `last` or `before` or `after` another module.
 This allows subroles to install modules before or after inherited modules.